gohugoio/hugo/content/en/variables/menus.md

 ## Variables

-After [defining the menu entries], access their properties with these variables.
+After [defining menu entries], access their properties in [menu templates] with these variables.

 .Children
 : (`menu`) A collection of child menu entries, if any, under the current menu entry.